xdschoolproject/IMDBSYS/README.md

 ## Setting Up the Virtual Environment (Windows)
-   **Note:** This step is needed after cloning the repository because the virtual environment contains all the necessary dependencies that the project requires.

 ### 1. Download python 3.13.9
   Open your browser and download python 3.13.9.
 Enter this in the URL